PIN (PIN) Achieves Market Capitalization of $7.37 Million

-PIN (CURRENCY:PIN) traded down 4.3% against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on October 20th.
+PIN (CURRENCY:PIN) traded down 4.3% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on October 26th.
+One PIN coin can now be purchased for approximately $0.0484 or 0.00000135 BTC on major exchanges.
+During the last week, PIN has traded 36.5% lower against the U.S. dollar.
 PIN has a market cap of $7.37 million and approximately $7,706.00 worth of PIN was traded on exchanges in the last 24 hours.
-During the last week, PIN has traded 36.5% lower against the U.S. dollar.
-One PIN coin can now be purchased for approximately $0.0484 or 0.00000135 BTC on major exchanges.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: